lakshayrohila/ehdd/README.md

 All the releases are built using [toolchains](https://github.com/dimkr/toolchains), which provides the compilers to build for different architecture targets, statically linking to [musl libc](https://musl.libc.org/).

-The directory `legal`, which is a symbolic-link to `build_helper/github/src/legal/`, lists copyright notices of all the softwares used for development of `ehdd`.
+The directory `legal` lists copyright notices of all the softwares used for development of `ehdd`.

 The ASCII art logo at the top was made using [FIGlet](https://www.figlet.org/).